Articles Search finds magazines, journals, and newspapers in History and other subjects

 - JSTOR – Articles from core journals in many academic disciplines.

-- Research Library Complete – Covers all subject areas — find journal, magazine, and newspaper articles, dissertations and theses, and more.
+- Research Library Complete – Covers all subject areas — find journal, magazine, and newspaper articles, and more.

 - Academic Search Premier – One of the best sources for journal, magazine, and newspaper articles on all academic subjects.